 A recent survey finds that 75% of new homeowners regret something one year after purchasing their homes.
 Two of the most causes of regret are house size and location.
 Another interesting data shows that when buyers take time to study their future neighborhoods, 27% decline the buy.

-In this post, we explore how the noise pollution produced around the neighborhoods can reduce the price of properties.
-And how some tricks will help to minimize adverse outcomes.
+In this post, we explore how noise affects real estate prices.
+The pollution produced around the neighborhoods reduces the price of properties.
+And also how some tricks will help to minimize adverse outcomes.